Project case study

 Django provides most of this out of the box.

-A more complex front-end stack would add cost and complexity without necessarily improving the core product.
-For a documentation-heavy internal tool, server-rendered Django pages are often sufficient.
+A more complex front-end stack would add cost and technical overhead without necessarily improving the core product.
+For a documentation-heavy internal tool, server-rendered Django pages are an appropriate and pragmatic choice.

 Architectural Shape